joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 ---
 This post is part of [Azure Spring Clean](https://www.azurespringclean.com/ "Azure Spring Clean") 2022!

-This article, along with others of its kind _(Articles, Videos etc)_ cover Azure Management topics such as Azure Monitor, Azure Cost Management, Azure Policy, Azure Security Principles or Azure Foundations!
+This article, along with others of its kind _(Articles, Videos etc.),_ cover Azure Management topics such as Azure Monitor, Azure Cost Management, Azure Policy, Azure Security Principles or Azure Foundations!

 Today I will be covering the [Azure Optimization Engine](https://github.com/helderpinto/AzureOptimizationEngine "Azure Optimization Engine").

-_Note: Although I had originally planned on having this as a video, due to delay in receiving appropriate equipment, I have fallen to an article, however, plan on making a video on this in the future, feel free to add/ask any questions in the comments section below and I will make sure to cover them in any future video._
+_Note: Although I had initially planned on having this as a video, due to delay in receiving appropriate equipment, I have fallen to an article; however, I plan on making a video on this in the future; feel free to add/ask any questions in the comments section below, and I will make sure to cover them in any future video._

 ![](/uploads/azurespringclean_2022_aoe.png)